aergoio/guide/source/smart-contracts/lua/reference.md

 ### neg(x) (same as -x)
 Negate bignum x and return as bignum
 ### sqrt(x)
-Returns the square root of a positive number as bignum
+Returns the square root of a positive number as bignum. not permitted negative value to x
 ### compare(x, y)
 Compare two big numbers.
 Return value is 0 if equal, -1 if x is less than y and +1 if x is greater than y.
 ### add(x, y) (same as x + y)